 Picking a Peck of Paprika Peppers

-Pepper plants are grown as annuals, but they’re actually perennial plants that can grow indoors during the winter.
+Though grown as annuals, pepper plants are actually perennials that can grow indoors during winter

 The summer sped by so quickly, it’s hard to believe the now-empty garden was full of vegetables and herbs just a few short weeks ago.
 One of the reasons the season whizzed by is that it took longer than usual for the weather to warm.
 That meant heat-loving plants, like peppers and tomatoes, didn’t get growing until summer was well on its way.